googlecreativelab/lipswap/README.md

 Mash together photos and videos using Lip Swap, which allows you to replace elements of a photo with your own recorded video.
 Save the result, and share with friends.

-Download it in the Play Store : [link coming](https://play.google.com/store/apps/details?id=com.androidexperiments.lipflip)
+Download it in the [Play Store](https://play.google.com/store/apps/details?id=com.androidexperiments.lipflip)

 More Info
 ---------